amitkhare/php-validation/README.md

 # amitkhare/validbit
 Validbit is an easy to use PHP validation library
 ### This package is abandoned and no longer maintained.
-The author suggests using the https://github.com/amitkhare/easy-validation package instead.
+Use https://github.com/amitkhare/easy-validation package instead.
 ## Install

 Run this command from the directory in which you want to install.